Raydicul/Ansible-symfony3/README.md

 The `provision.yml` script will install :
-  - php 5.6
+  - php 7.0
   - apache2
   - mysql
   - git

-The deploy.yml script will deploy a symfony3 application to `/var/www` from a git repository
+The deploy.yml script will deploy a symfony3 application to `/var/www` from a git repository in a Capifony style

 ## Installation